 The block casting date indicates when the block itself was cast in the foundry.
 This date does not indicate when the motor was assembled and then later placed into the vehicle at the factory.
 The block casting date is usually found on the rear ledge of the block on the passenger side, but some later model blocks have the casting date on the driver's side of the rear ledge.
 Some of the early big blocks made in the Sixties have the block casting date located on the passenger side of the block near the freeze plug holes.
 On these, if the early big block is in the car you will have to get under the motor to see the casting date.
 Do it while the car is on a lift.
 The casting dates look something like this "E 12 7".
 The "E" stands for the month of the year with "A" being the month of January, "B" being the month of February and so on thru the letters to December.
 In this case the "E" stands for the month of May, the fifth month of the year and the fifth letter of the alphabet.
 The "12" stands for the 12th day of the month.
 The "7" is the year of the decade.
 Now unfortunately this could be '57, '67, '77, '87 or '97 depending on which part you are looking at.
 Some casting dates have both the year of the decade and the decade itself.
 They look like this "E 12 77", meaning May 12, 1977.
 The fun starts when you have a casting date from the first nine days of the month that look like this "D 2 6".
 Does that stand for April 2,1966 or does it stand for April 26th and the year is missing or hard to see?
 You have to look closely and carefully to be sure.

-We appreciate the support and encouragement we have received from our visitors around the world.
-Don't forget to bookmark this page.
-If you are running a website, please link to us.
-And if you find our site helpful, please like us on Facebook!
+We appreciate the support and encouragement we have received from our visitors around the world for the past 20 years.
+Don't forget to follow us on Facebook, and if you run a website or write for a blog, please link to our site!